instecinc/pyinstec/README.md

 The hope is by using enums, it is more obvious what each value accomplishes and parameters are less likely to be incorrectly set.

-All enums can be seen in the instec.py file and correspond with their respective integer values in the SCPI command guide.
+All enums can be seen in the constants.py file and correspond with their respective integer values in the SCPI command guide.
+If a function requires an enum, it will be mentioned in the docstring of the function.

 ## Examples
 There are a total of 6 examples currently included with this repository.